Hypergraph polynomials and the Bernardi process

 \begin{thm} Run the (ht:$E$, cut:$V$) Bernardi process on the hypertree $\mathbf f$ (on $E$), and let the resulting spanning tree of $\bip \HH$ be $T$.
 Then by running the (ht:$E$, cut:$E$) Bernardi process on $\mathbf f$, with base node $b_0$, base edge $b_0b_1^-$, and the reversed ribbon structure, we again get $T$ as resulting spanning tree. \end{thm}

 \begin{proof} Let $T'$ be the spanning tree produced by the (ht:$E$, cut:$E$) Bernardi process on $\mathbf f$ with base node $b_0$, base edge $b_0b_1^-$, and the reversed ribbon structure.
 Then $T'$ is an $E$-cut Jaeger tree for the reversed ribbon structure.
 Hence by Lemma \ref{l:emerald_tree_is_also_violet}, $T'$ is a $V$-cut Jaeger tree with base node $b_0$, base edge $b_0b_1$ and the original ribbon structure.
 Thus $T$ and $T'$ are both $V$-cut Jaeger trees, and they both realize $\mathbf f$ on $E$.
-Hence by Corollary \ref{cor:V_hyper_by_emerald_J_repr}, we have $T'=T$. \end{proof}
+By Corollary \ref{cor:V_hyper_by_emerald_J_repr}, this implies $T'=T$. \end{proof}

 \begin{thm} Run the (ht:$E$, cut:$V$) Bernardi process on the hypertree $\mathbf f$ (on $E$), and let the resulting spanning tree of $\bip \HH$ be $T$.
 Then by running the (ht:$V$, cut:$E$) Bernardi process on $\mathbf f_V(T)$, with base node $b_0$, base edge $b_0b_1^-$ and the reversed ribbon structure, we again get $T$ as resulting spanning tree. \end{thm}